-Oh yes, I loved it.
-It's a honor to be here.
+Oh yes I loved it.
+It's a honour to be here.
 I've always been attracted to all things Parisian, all things French.
-And Paris has always been a very cliché but a childhood dream of mine.
-So being here at Chanel's show in Paris is like a childhood dream come true.
-I took French classes for years!
+And Paris has always been a very cliché but a very childhood dream of mine.
+So being here at Chanel's show in Paris is like a childhood dream come true… I took French classes for years!

 Don't you feel American?

-Your success was very quick in the US.
-How did you make it through the whirlwind?
+Your success was very quick in the US, how make it through the whirlwind?

 It was very overwhelming at first.
 I think it raises a lot of questions.
-One day you wake up and you go, "Why me?"
-And you start to overanalyze yourself a little bit.
-You start to get really introspective, reading into everything you're doing, asking yourself, "What is it that I do that's making this work, because, God I don't want it to stop!"
+One day you wake up and you go, "Why me?".
+And you start to overanalyse yourself a little bit.
+You start to get really introspective, reading into everything you're doing, asking yourself, "What is it that I do that's making this work, because, God I don't want it to stop!".
 You start wondering what you've done to propel your success so that you can do more of it.
-The problem is, when you start over analyzing and looking for the thing that makes you successful, you lose the thing that makes you successful in the first place.
+The problem is, when you start over analysing and looking for the thing that makes you successful, you lose the thing that makes you successful in the first place.